ome/omero-guide-orbit/docs/orbit_manual.rst

    .. image:: images/Orbit1.png

-2. Then enter server details in the next dialog.
+2. Then enter the server details in the next dialog.
 Only the Host/IP field is essential here and should be set to *<omero-server.address>*.
-For example, the omero server address could be added in the form *demo.openmicroscopy.org* (Please replace with your own OMERO.server address).
+For example, the OMERO server address could be added in the form of *demo.openmicroscopy.org* (Please replace with your own OMERO.server address).

     .. image:: images/Orbit2.png

-3. Then login to OMERO with the username and password   provided:
+3. Then login to OMERO with the credentials provided:

     .. image:: images/Orbit3.png

 4. Orbit will show data from OMERO in the left-hand panel.
-Click show only my assets to filter by data you own.
+Click show only my assets to filter by data your own.

 5. Select the group Lab1.